 The first interview is a critical part of the recruitment funnel and a place where unconscious biases play the biggest part.
 Our first impressions are strong and colors our judgment.
 Make sure you have a good structure, use skill-based questions, make sure you get all of the answer written down, stick to you questions, don’t improvise.
 Try not to assume things from the candidates answer, ask instead, bring clarification if something is unclear.

-A cognitive bias is a misstep, a systematic error, in thinking, assessing, collecting, processing or interpreting information that affects the decision or judgement we make.
-It’s a pattern of deviation from standards in judgement, whereby inferences may be created unreasonably.
-People create their own subjective social reality from their own perceptions and their view of the world may dictate their behaviour.
-Cognitive biases are a result of human processing limitations, coming about because of an absence of appropriate mental mechanisms, or just from human limitation in information processing
+A cognitive bias is a misstep, a systematic error, in thinking, assessing, collecting, processing, or interpreting information that affects the decision or judgment we make.
+It’s a pattern of deviation from standards in judgment, whereby inferences may be created unreasonably.
+People create their own subjective social reality from their own perceptions and their view of the world may dictate their behavior.
+Cognitive biases are a result of human processing limitations, coming about because of an absence of appropriate mental mechanisms, or just from human limitations in information processing

 4 common biases to look out for

 3. Conformity bias.
-This bias occurs when our decision making can be affected by group peer pressure.
+This bias occurs when our decision-making can be affected by group peer pressure.
 Conformity bias can cause individuals to sway their opinion of a candidate to match the opinion of the majority.
 The problem is that the majority is not always right.
-Which may cause your team to miss out on an excellent candidate because individual opinions become muddled in a group setting.
+This may cause your team to miss out on an excellent candidate because individual opinions become muddled in a group setting.

 Lookism – discrimination on the basis of physical appearance and attractiveness.